Add captions to video at scale with AI | HeyGen

 Precise timing and frame-accurate alignment

 Captions are aligned to audio at the syllable and phrase level so text appears naturally with speech.
-HeyGen’s timing engine adjusts for pauses, overlaps, and music so subtitles do not obscure important shots, making it an essential tool for video editing.
+HeyGen’s timing engine adjusts for pauses, overlaps, and music so subtitles do not obscure important shots, making it a vital tool for video editing.
 Exports include timecode-accurate files ready for closed captioning, social uploads, and broadcast workflows.

 Style control and platform presets

 Process many videos at once by mapping CSV data or folder uploads to templates.
-HeyGen then generates captions, localised subtitle tracks, and export bundles for every language.
-Combined with our video translator, you can create translated voiceovers and synchronised subtitles to expand reach quickly without creating new video masters.
+HeyGen then generates captions, localized subtitle tracks, and export bundles for every language.
+Combined with our video translator, you can create translated voiceovers and synchronized subtitles to expand your reach quickly without creating new video masters.

 See how businesses like yours scale content creation and drive growth with the most innovative image-to-video platform on the market.